 Before We End

 Towards the end of our session, I’ll reflect back the key points we’ve covered and my thoughts about how I can support you.
-If any questions or concerns have come up for you during the session we can make space to try and work these through too.
-I’ll check in to ask how you’re feeling before you leave and see if anything in particular has been useful or if there’s something you’d like more of in your next session.
-Before you go we’ll make sure to book your next appointment too.
+If any questions come up for you during the session we can make space for these before we end.
+Sometimes at the end of a session emotions can be high, I will make sure that we hold time for you to feel calm and safe again before we end our session.